Wootenblatz/SwiftpointMultiboxing/README.md

 **Download the configuration file**

 Next you would download the .SPCF file from this GitHub repository, named `ISBoxer and AIMOS.spcf`.
+Alternatively if you prefer to only use one type of profile, a recent update makes individual configuration files available for just ISBoxer and just AIMOS.

 **Backup your own settings**